Who won the final California Senate debate? Here's what some Californians say

-Four leading California U.S. Senate contenders made their case during the final debate at Universal Studios before the primary election, voters from all across the Golden State shared their thoughts on social media and NBCLA.com.
+Four leading California U.S. Senate contenders made their case during the final debate at Universal Studios before the primary election, voters from all across the Golden State shared their thoughts on social media.

 While long-time congressman Adam Schiff was applauded for his experience among Democrat-leaning commenters, others expressed strong support for Steve Garvey for being the sole Republican candidate.